Tokyo Itinerary: How to Spend 4 PERFECT Days in Tokyo

 Asakusa is where you’ll find the most important Buddhist temple in Tokyo, Sensoji Temple.

-In old times, the outside area of the temple gate was where merchants and craftsmen would set up their businesses.
+In old times, merchants and craftsmen set up their businesses outside the temple gate.
 The area near temples was safer than others because warlords would leave temples alone when attacking a community.
 These areas became known as the mon-zen machi (town in front of the temple gate).
 The merchant area in front of Sensojii Temple became particularly famous.

-Asakusa was also well-known for being the entertainment district of old Tokyo.
-You could find lots of theaters in this area.
+Asakusa was also well-known as the entertainment district of old Tokyo.
+There were many theaters in this area.
 Behind Sensoji temple was a famous prostitution area.

 a nearly empty street with lights from restaurants at night in Asakusa in Tokyo